-Adrenaline adventures in Sydney
+Adrenaline Adventures in Sydney

 There are towering water rides at Wet’n’Wild, a water park with plenty of fun activities for the whole family.
-You can even fly the F-18 fighter jet in a flight simulator.
+Blast into the air with a water jetpack at Jetpack Adventures, in the Sydney International Regatta Centre in Penrith or fly the F-18 fighter jet in a flight simulator in Alexandria.

-For a breathtaking panorama, climb with BridgeClimb to the top of the Sydney Harbour Bridge, the largest steel arch bridge in the world.
-Or zoom, fishtail and power brake at incredible speeds in a jet boat on the harbour, with operators such as Thunder Jet, Oz Jet Boating, Harbour Jet and Sydney Jet.
+Climb to the top of the Sydney Harbour Bridge with BridgeClimb for breathtaking views, or zoom, fishtail and power brake at incredible speeds in a jet boat on the harbour, with operators such as Thunder Jet, Oz Jet Boating, Harbour Jet and Sydney Jet.